vueuse/vueuse/docs/Contributing.md

 ## Contributing to new functions

-There is some rules for add new functions
+There are some notes for add new functions

 - Before you starts working, it's better to open an issue to discuss first.
 - Function name should starts with `use` or `create` in lowercases.
-- The implementation should be placed under `src` as a folder and exposing in `index.ts`
+- The implementation should be placed under `packages/core` as a folder and exposing in `index.ts`
-- Try not to introduce 3-rd party dependencies as this package is aim to be as lightweight as possible.
-If you do want to introduce them anyway, please open an issue first.
+- In the `core` package, try not to introduce 3-rd party dependencies as this package is aim to be as lightweight as possible.
+- If you do want to introduce 3-rd party dependencies, please contribute to non-`core` package or create a new package for that.

 ## Thanks